ankonzoid/artificio/image_retrieval/README.md

 python3 image_retrieval.py
 ```

-after adjusting parameters in `image_retrieval.py` to your purpose (models to try include: `simpleAE` = simple FC autoencoder, `convAE` = multi-layer convolutional autoencoder, `vgg19` = pre-trained VGG19)
+after selecting the model you want to use by editing the model name in `image_retrieval.py`

 ```
 modelName = "convAE"  # try: "simpleAE", "convAE", "vgg19"
 trainModel = True
 ```

+There are 3 models to choose from:
+* `"simpleAE"` = simple fully-connected autoencoder
+* `"convAE"` = multi-layer convolutional autoencoder
+* `"vgg19"` = pre-trained VGG19)

-All retrieval visualizations can be found in the `output` directory for each respective model.
+All output visualizations can be found in the `output` directory.

 ## Example output